 One statistic, denoted in the following as ``standard \chisq'', probes directly the quality of the nominal predictions.
 It takes all measurement uncertainties into account, including bin-to-bin correlations, but neglects the uncertainties in the theoretical predictions.
-Additional \chisq values that include prediction uncertainties are also provided for a subset of the models: for \PowPytSh, the full set of uncertainties discussed in Section~\ref{sec:sys_theo} is applied to the generator-level predictions, and for the beyond NLO models, the theory scale uncertainties discussed in Section~\ref{sec:res_theory_comp} are considered; these prediction uncertainties are also shown in the corresponding result figures.
+For \PowPytSh, additional \chisq values that include prediction uncertainties are also provided, applying the full set of uncertainties discussed in Section~\ref{sec:sys_theo} to the generator-level predictions.
 The exact definition of the \chisq values is given in Appendix~\ref{sec:app}.
 Normalized cross sections and tables providing the \chisq values are presented in this section, while absolute cross sections and corresponding \chisq tables are summarized in Appendix~\ref{sec:res_abs}.
 The $p$-values denoting the probability for finding a \chisq of equal or larger size than observed are tabulated, for all results, in Appendix~\ref{sec:res_pval}.